TRIP TO BANGKOK & PHUKET

 I would suggest taking a tour of both the Islands on separate dates as both of them offer a different experience.
 Phi Phi is more about white sand beaches, beautiful bays with lush green cliffs.
 It has clearer water hence perfect for snorkelling.
 Phang Nga Bay on the other hand is very scenic with unique rock formations, lagoons, hidden caves etc.

-Both Islands have featured in very famous Hollywood Movies and are commonly called by the name of the movies they were featured in.
-Maya Bay Beach of Phi Phi Island was shown in “The Beach” movie starring Leonardo Di Caprio.
+Both Islands have featured in very famous Hollywood Movies and are commonly called by that movie name only.
+Maya Bay Beach of Phi Phi Island was shown in the movie “The Beach” starring Leonardo Di Caprio.
 Unique pencil shaped Island of Phang Nga Bay was featured in James Bond movie “Man with the Golden Gun” starring Roger Moore.